pytest-dev/pytest-randomly/README.rst

   .. |numpy.random| replace:: ``numpy.random``
   __ https://numpy.org/doc/stable/reference/random/index.html

+* If `TensorFlow <https://www.tensorflow.org/>`_ is installed, its random seed in ``tensorflow.random`` is reset at the start of every test.

+* If `PyTorch <https://pytorch.org/>`_ is installed, its random seed is reset at the start of every test.
+The random seed of each test is recorded, and can play a role in detecting flaky tests.

 * If additional random generators are used, they can be registered under the ``pytest_randomly.random_seeder``
   `entry point <https://packaging.python.org/specifications/entry-points/>`_ and